nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>GA: Outrider Knight Helm - 3F, behind illusory wall, miniboss drop</td><td>Dropped by an Outrider Knight past the Crystal Sage&#x27;s third floor location and an illusory wall</td></tr>
 <tr><td>GA: Outrider Knight Leggings - 3F, behind illusory wall, miniboss drop</td><td>Dropped by an Outrider Knight past the Crystal Sage&#x27;s third floor location and an illusory wall</td></tr>
 <tr><td>GA: Power Within - dark room, behind retractable bookshelf</td><td>Behind a bookshelf in the dark room with the Crystal Lizards, moved by a lever in the same room</td></tr>
-<tr><td>GA: Refined Gem - upstairs from 4F, lizard</td><td>Dropped by a Crystal Lizard found heading from the first elevator shortcut with the movable bookshelf, on the right side up the stairs before exiting to the roof</td></tr>
+<tr><td>GA: Refined Gem - up stairs from 4F, lizard</td><td>Dropped by a Crystal Lizard found heading from the first elevator shortcut with the movable bookshelf, on the right side up the stairs before exiting to the roof</td></tr>
 <tr><td>GA: Sage Ring+1 - rafters, second level down</td><td>On the rafters high above the Grand Archives, dropping down from the cage to the high rafters to the rafters below with the Corpse-grub</td></tr>
 <tr><td>GA: Sage&#x27;s Crystal Staff - outside 5F, NPC drop</td><td>Dropped by Daughter of Crystal Kriemhild before the stairs leading up to Twin Princes</td></tr>
 <tr><td>GA: Scholar Ring - 2F, between late and early</td><td>On the corpse of a sitting Archives Scholar between two bookshelves, accessible by activating a lever before crossing the bridge that is the Crystal Sage&#x27;s final location</td></tr>